 I was challenged about mission when I was younger through a friend I was sharing a flat with.
 The church we were in had links with some black South African churches and wanted to arrange for someone to go over to visit.
-My friend offered to go and he said, ‘Chris you are coming with me!’
-So, in 1986 he dragged me along and we spent we spent a few days under apartheid staying overnight in a black township.
+My friend offered to go and he said, ‘Chris, you are coming with me!’
+So, in 1986 he dragged me along and we spent a few days under apartheid staying overnight in a black township.
 It was a very profound time and it disturbed my comfy way of life.

 We really need Bibles in a language we understand

-That led to me buying a one-year ticket back to South Africa and I became involved with a group doing mission trips.
-During that year, I ended up taking a relief package, a 4-wheel drive filled with stuff to a refugee centre in Mozambique during the civil war.
+That led to me buying a one-year ticket back to South Africa, and I became involved with a group doing mission trips.
+During that year, I ended up taking a relief package, a four-wheel drive filled with stuff to a refugee centre in Mozambique during the civil war.
 I remember seeing people wearing only tree bark, and yet one of the things the pastor running the place said was: ‘We really need Bibles, we need Bible teaching, and in a language we understand.’

 That gave me a sense of what I wanted to do – and what I felt called to do.

 I came back to the UK and went to Bible college to prepare for working in Bible translation.
 There I met my wife Ada, who was Dutch.
 She was a midwife and had worked as a midwife in Zambia for three years and had come to get more Bible training prior to going back into medical work.
 We thought we’d join a mission organisation that did both medical and translation work – but so much of the translation work we looked at pointed to Wycliffe.

 I was a year ahead of Ada, but she agreed to study general linguistics to see what it was all about, while I assisted on the course at Horsleys Green (where Wycliffe’s training centre was – now the School of Language and Scripture at Moorlands College).